kbbgl/e2ewd/README.md

 * Checks that Broker (`RabbitMQ`) is healthy (number of consumers, messages stuck in queue.)
 * Checks the health of the microservices ( using `/api/test` endpoint.)

 Tests are performed for all ElastiCubes with are in _RUNNING_ mode.
+If there are no ElastiCubes in _RUNNING_ mode, a default ElastiCube will be started and used.

+Supports **all** Sisense versions.

 ### Instructions